Managing Loan Debt

 (Not available for parent PLUS loans)

-- 20% of your monthly discretionary income*.
+2. 20% of your monthly discretionary income*.

-If your payments are not large enough to cover the interest that has accumulated on your loans, the unpaid amount will be capitalized once each year.
+If your payments are not large enough to cover the interest accumulated on your loans, the unpaid amount will be capitalized once each year.
 However, capitalization will not exceed 10 percent of the original amount you owed when you entered repayment.
 Interest will continue to accumulate but will no longer be capitalized.

 Income-based Repayment

 *Monthly discretionary income equals your AGI minus the poverty level for your state of residence and family size, divided by 12.
-For the current poverty level, see the Poverty Guidelines Chart, which is issued annually by the U.S. Department of Health and Human Services.
+For the current poverty level, see the Poverty Guidelines Chart, issued annually by the U.S. Department of Health and Human Services.

 Deferment and Forbearance